 As noted within report CP01-07/20, the current cost estimate for the development of the full facility is \$58.9M (excluding land acquisition costs).
 Currently, the Long Term Financial Plan lists the sum of \$35.15M for the project, noting that the Federal Government has to date provided a grant of \$5M and the State Government recently announced a grant of \$10M.
+In alignment with the AARC project progression, the Long Term Financial Plan will be adjusted to have expenditure for the project commencing from next financial year.

-Administration is currently exploring the potential for the Alkimos Eglinton Developer Contribution Plan (DCP) to contribute to the funding of the indoor sports hall component of the AARC (noting that this is Administration's preference) subject to the finalisation of the Northern Coastal Growth Corridor Community Facility Plan, review of the Alkimos Eglinton DCP and agreement with relevant landowners.
+Administration is currently exploring the potential for the Alkimos Eglinton Developer Contribution Plan to contribute to the funding of the indoor sports hall component of the AARC (noting that this is Administration's preference) subject to the finalisation of the Northern Coastal Growth Corridor Community Facility Plan, review of the Alkimos Eglinton DCP and agreement with relevant landowners.

-- 1. ENDORSES Option 5, as per Attachment 1, as the preferred site for the Alkimos Aquatic and Recreation Centre within Alkimos Central; - 2.
-AUTHORISES the Chief Executive Officer to progress the land acquisition of Option 5, as per Attachment 1, negotiate commercial terms (including a purchase price), engage property valuations, surveys and due diligence investigations, and execute a sale contract and related documentation, provided that the sale contract will be subject to: - a) The approval of Council; and - b) The City's compliance with Section 3.59, if applicable having regard to regulation 8A of the Local Government (Functions and General) Regulations 1996 (WA); and - 3.
-NOTES that a Site Master Plan is currently being progressed, with the outcomes of this Master Plan to be reported to Council at a future meeting.
+- 1. ENDORSES Option 5, as per Attachment 1, as the preferred site for the Alkimos Aquatic and Recreation Centre within Alkimos Central, subject to item 4 below; - 2.
+AUTHORISES the Chief Executive Officer to progress the land acquisition of Option 5, as per Attachment 1, negotiate commercial terms (including a purchase price), engage property valuations, surveys and due diligence investigations, and execute a sale contract and related documentation, provided that the sale contract will be subject to: - a) The City's independent valuation of the Option 5 site, noting item 4 below;

+- b) The approval of Council; and - c) The City's compliance with Section 3.59, if applicable having regard to regulation 8A of the Local Government (Functions and General) Regulations 1996 (WA); and - 3.
+NOTES that a Site Master Plan is currently being progressed, with the outcomes of this Master Plan to be reported to Council at a future meeting; and - 4.
+NOTES that a further report to Council, incorporating analysis of the site options (including acquisition cost as a criterion in addition to the criteria identified in this report) and recommendation of a preferred site, will be submitted to Council if the City and Development WA do not agree that Options 1, 2, 3, 4 and 5 will be valued equally on an en globo basis.

-Attachment 1 - Site Options 20/383158 Minuted
+1. Attachment 1 - Site Options 20/383158 Minuted

-Attachment 2 - Assessment Summary 20/383173
+2. Attachment 2 - Assessment Summary 20/383173